Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Alishan to Sun Moon Lake

-There is a minibus two times per day from Alishan to Sun Moon Lake and Sun Moon Lake to Alishan.
-The bus from Alishan departs at 1 and 2 pm, and the one from Sun Moon Lake departs at 8 am and 9 am, costing NT$328.
-The bus is #6739, run by Yunlin bus company (bus info here).
+There is only minibus per day from Alishan to Sun Moon Lake and from Sun Moon Lake to Alishan.
+The bus from Alishan departs at 1 pm, and the one from Sun Moon Lake departs at 8 am, costing NT$336 each way.
+The bus is #6739, run by Yuanlin bus company (bus info here).

 The trip from Alishan to Sun Moon Lake should take less than three hours, but going uphill from Sun Moon Lake to Alishan might take a little more than three hours.
 To save money on bus tickets for Taichung-Sun Moon Lake-Alishan, you can get the Sun Moon Lake Alishan pass.